ISISComputingGroup/ibex_developers_manual/Mezei-Spin-Flipper.md

 ### V1

 This hardware is in use on POLREF.
-It was originally in use by LET, but was superceded by V2 in https://github.com/ISISComputingGroup/IBEX/issues/4871 .
+It was originally in use by LET, but was superceded by V2 (which has been set back to V1 because of communication issues as of 16/11/2020) in https://github.com/ISISComputingGroup/IBEX/issues/4871 .

 If you need to use V1 hardware, you should set the following macros in `globals.txt` to enable support for the old protocol: